J-Cake/Logic-components/doc/wiki/application/developer/building.md

 * Instead of the `text` datatype, use the `citext` type for emails and usernames
 * Use the [`serial`](http://sqlines.com/postgresql/datatypes/serial) datatype for `~ID` columns

-The included `/bin/init.sql` file initialises the SQLite database.
-With the changes mentioned above, this config will correctly configure the Postgres database for use in LogicX
+The included `bin/init-psql.sql` file initialises the database.
+By executing it on the database, it will be correctly configured to use with the application.

-## Extra notes:

-* If you're planning on making changes to LogicX, live-reloading can be helpful.
-Unfortunately, recent changes have broken the native functionality, however it is still possible in Chromium-based browsers.
-By opening the dev tools and adding the `LogicX` source folder to the locals pane, any changes will cause the page to refresh.
-The folder is the root folder of LogicX.
-It may be called Logic.